AhmadovS/csc488/A5/README.md

 # Documentation of changes made

+- ADDR 0 0 is now called '(regA)' and is used by the caller to store the address of the activation record of the callee, which the callee uses it to update the display

 - Each AST node's lexic-level is now calculated during semanticCheck phase.

 # Things we should have changed but didn't:
 - Currenly declarations are executed in the same order that the program was written.
   This causes us to keep adding BR instructions in-between routine declarations and variable declarations, so that we would not execute any of the declarated routines and simply jump over their code.
+  The better solution would be to reorder the AST.

 # We have changed the structure of the activation record.